Review the Rules of the Casino

 - Fraudulent use or creation of a Fire Keeper’s Club® card (or use of another guest’s Club card or privileges) is prohibited.

-- Over-consumption of alcohol or use of controlled/illegal substances will not be tolerated.
+- Over-consumption of alcohol will not be tolerated.

 - No person or organization shall solicit contributions, promote products/services or distribute literature on PHC property (inside or outside) without written authorization.
 No unauthorized solicitation of any kind is allowed.

-- Any type of theft or criminal activity is prohibited and may result in a permanent ban or prosecution.
+- Any type of theft or criminal activity is prohibited and may result in a permanent ban and prosecution.

-- Guests may not use, cash-in or take anything that does not belong to them.
+- Guests may not use, cash-in or take anything that does belong to them.

 - Loitering is prohibited.